davidmoten/xuml-tools/README.md

 ---------------
 Requirements:

-* JDK 1.6 or later (for build,runtime)
+* JDK 1.6 or later (for build, runtime)
 * maven 3.0.3 or later (for build)

-Until the project has matured enough to release artifacts to Maven Central repository this is how to locally install the artifacts from source (Maven 3 required):
+Until the project has matured enough to release artifacts to Maven Central repository this is how to locally install the artifacts from source:

     git clone https://github.com/davidmoten/xuml-tools.git
     cd xuml-tools